 This article is provided for general guidance and information.
 It is not intended as, nor should it be construed to be, legal, financial or other professional advice.
 Please consult with your attorney or financial advisor to discuss any legal or financial issues involved with credit decisions.

-Published by permission from ConsumerInfo.com, Inc., an Experian company. © 2014 ConsumerInfo.com, Inc. All rights reserved.
+Published by permission from ConsumerInfo.com, Inc. © 2014 ConsumerInfo.com, Inc. All rights reserved.